gabbyvaillant/scheduling-algo/README.md

 ## 5. Run baseline scheduling algorithms (FCFS, Round-Robin, SJF) on ML tasks

 Go to /cloudlab-code/baseline/ to find the files for the Python code for each baseline algorithm.

+We have provided the code for the fundamental scheduling algorithms that have been used as a baseline to compare with reinforcement algorithm.
+As long as the repository has been cloned, you should have all of the code available on the node.

+To actually run the code, you must run the following [insert rest here!]

 ## 6. Run reinforcement learning based scheduling algorithms on tasks